 In 2002, Pat Tillman left a successful football career with the Arizona Cardinals to join the U.S. Army.
 He was killed in Afghanistan in 2004.
 The official story was that he was shot by enemy forces during an ambush, but it was later revealed that he may have been killed by friendly fire, and that Army commanders and members of the Bush administration covered up the truth of what had happened.

-Athlete, professional football player, soldier.
-Born on November 6, 1976, in San Jose, California, the oldest of three sons.
-Tillman excelled at football in high school; as a star player, he helped lead Leland High School to the Central Coast Division I Football Championship.
+Professional football player and soldier Patrick Daniel Tillman was born to Mary and Patrick Tillman on November 6, 1976, in San Jose, California, the oldest of three sons.
+Tillman excelled at football while attending Leland High School, having led his team to the Central Coast Division I Football Championship.
 Tillman's considerable talent landed him a scholarship to Arizona State University (ASU), which he attended after graduating high school.

 At ASU, Tillman thrived on the field and in the classroom.
 The linebacker helped his team to achieve an undefeated season and to make to the 1997 Rose Bowl game.
 He won the Pac-10 Defensive Player of the Year and was selected as the ASU Most Valuable Player of the Year in 1997.
 Tillman also earned awards for his performance as a student, winning the Clyde B. Smith Academic Award in 1996 and 1997; the Sporting News Honda Scholar-Athlete of the Year in 1997; and the 1998 Sun Angel Student Athlete of Year.